Why is the import of services important under GST?

 - Quick disbursal: Funds can be received in as little as 48 hours of approval, allowing businesses to respond promptly to opportunities and needs.

-- Competitive interest rates: The interest rates for our business loans range from 14 to 30% per annum.
+- Competitive interest rates: Our business loan interest rate ranges from 14% to 25% per annum.